galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

   - It can turn any simple, working command line script into proper Galaxy tool with a test in a few minutes.
   - It generates complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI
   - Designed for informaticians who enjoy developing scripts in Galaxy using IEs but struggle to wrap even simple scripts at first because there is so much to learn and so little time.
-  - With a script, you can control the way parameters are read from the command line so you can usually bypass some of the ToolFactory's limited flexibility.
+  - With a script, you can control the way parameters are read from the command line so can bypass some of the ToolFactory's limited flexibility.
   - The ToolFactory is a code generator.
 It only deals with relatively simple situations.
-These are very common in small scale Galaxy analyses.
+These are common in small scale Galaxy analyses.
-  - Dedicated Galaxy tool developers use more powerful tools without limits but correspondingly require time to master.
+  - Dedicated Galaxy tool developers use more powerful tools without limits but correspondingly taking considerable experience to master.
   - Those tools are suitable for a wide range of Conda dependencies.
   - Please do not upload trivial tools to the main toolshed!!